konradhy/AI-Dashboard/README.md

 - reduxjs/toolkit redux: a set of utilities that helps writing Redux logic with less boilerplate
 - react-router-dom: a collection of navigational components that compose declaratively with your application

-## Contributing

-If you would like to contribute to this project, please send an email to hey@konradhylton.com

 ## Deployment instructions